guangshin/dadi-learning-studio/PRD.md

 - Build improvements:
   - Fixed build errors by removing temporary files
   - Ensured successful production build with no critical errors
+- About page improvements:
+  - Modified the "Meet Our Educators" section to hide completely when no educators are found in the CMS
+  - Added conditional rendering to prevent empty sections from displaying
+- Navigation improvements:
+  - Added proper ID anchor tag to Book a Trial Class section in the contact page
+  - Updated all "Book a Trial Class" buttons site-wide to link directly to /contact#BookTrialClass
+  - Implemented consistent navigation across all pages (homepage, programmes, philosophy, blog posts)
 - Improved CMS data fetching reliability and performance:
   - Added robust timeout and retry mechanism to handle connection issues
   - Implemented fetchWithRetry utility function for all CMS API calls